whistlegraph/2022.aesthetic.computer/README.txt

   0. Check `ssl-dev/readme.txt` to generate SSL certificates before running locally for all features to work.
   1. `cd` into `server` and run `npm install` and `npm run dev` to start the socket server. (optional)
   2. `cd` into `system` and run `npm install` and `npm run dev` to start the web server. (required)

+🧩 Making a new included piece.
+- Run `npm run new-piece -- name-of-your-piece`
+- Then open the file in `system/public/aesthetic.computer/disks` and start working!

 📖 This project originally began as two separate repositories with their own commit history: `digitpain/system` and `digitpain/disks`.